March 25, 2021

 If you are interested in helping us, please don't hesitate to reach out on IRC (#panfrost channel hosted on freenode.irc.net).
 There are plenty of functionalities that are left unimplemented, waiting for someone to pick them up.

 I would like to thank Alyssa Rosenzweig for patiently going through various aspects of Mali GPUs during the last 2 years.
-I would also like to thank Erik Faye-Lund and Jason Ekstrand for taking time explaining some details about the Vulkan API.
+I would also like to thank Erik Faye-Lund and Faith Ekstrand for taking time explaining some details about the Vulkan API.